Pest Animals

 • implementing a combination of suitable treatments such as rabbit proof fencing, baiting (outside populated areas), and fumigation, biological control and warren destruction.
 No one technique will solve the problem by itself.

-• coordinating treatment with your neighbors where possible.
+• coordinating treatment with your neighbours where possible.

 • not giving up!
 Eradicating rabbits takes time and persistence.